-During the COVID-19 outbreak, it has continued to provide care through all its regular medical programs while also providing treatment, education, and mental health support for COVID-19 patients.
-It is also working with health facilities and local authorities in many of the countries where it operates.
-The organization is helping them cope with the outbreak and improve infection-control measures to slow its spread.
+During the COVID-19 outbreak, it has continued to provide care through all its regular medical programs.
+It also provides treatment, education, and mental health support for COVID-19 patients and works with health facilities and local authorities in many of the countries where it operates.
+The organization is helping them cope with the outbreak and slow its spread.

-Doctors Without Borders is not currently rated by the BBB Wise Giving Alliance.
-However, it receives an A grade from CharityWatch and a 4-star rating from Charity Navigator, with 94 points out of 100.
-Charity Navigator names it as one of the top six organizations fighting COVID-19 through direct medical care.
+Doctors Without Borders does not meet all the standards of the BBB Wise Giving Alliance.
+However, it receives an A grade from CharityWatch and a 4-star rating from Charity Navigator, with 92 points out of 100.

 As the nation’s largest food aid organization, Feeding America is working to keep food on the table for these struggling Americans.
 Its $2.65 million COVID-19 Response Fund is distributing aid to 200 local food banks across the country so they can continue to serve those in need as demand for their services spikes.